State Law Guide · Updated January 2026

 View all states →

-Average New Mexico recovery: $950 · Based on New Mexico Service Contract Regulation Act
+Optional letter only if you act · New Mexico Service Contract Regulation Act

 Disclaimer: This page provides general information about New Mexico consumer protection laws and is intended for educational purposes only.
 It is not legal advice.
 Laws may change, and individual circumstances vary.
 Consult a licensed attorney for advice specific to your situation.